-SoGlos interview our Gloucester Saes Manager, Grace Davey, to share her advice on how to make your home feel warm and welcoming to potential buyers this winter.
+SoGlos interview our Gloucester Sales Manager, Grace Davey, to share her advice on how to make your home feel warm and welcoming to potential buyers this winter.

 With house hunters on the lookout for a new home, especially between Christmas and New Year, winter is a great time to put your property on the market.

-From lighting a fire to putting up your Christmas decorations, there are plenty of ways to make your home more saleable this winter, with Gloucestershire estate agency, Naylor Powell, sharing some of its top tips.
+From lighting a fire to putting up your Christmas decorations, there are plenty of ways to make your home more saleable this winter.

 About the expert – Grace Davey Sales Manager at Naylor Powell